roshan076/My-Portfolio/README.md

 - **Colored Markers**: A set of colored markers created using CSS, demonstrating the use of colors, gradients, and shadows to create visually appealing marker designs.
 [View Project](Web-Design/3.Colored-Markers/index.html)

 - **Registration Form**: A responsive registration form that includes fields for personal information, account type selection, profile picture upload, and more.
 This form provides a comprehensive example of form handling in HTML.
 [View Project](Web-Design/4.Registration-Form/index.html)

+- **Rothko Painting**: A design inspired by Rothko's abstract paintings, showcasing the use of the CSS box model, including properties like borders, margins, padding, and transformations to create a unique artistic style.
+[View Project](Web-Design/5.Rothko-Painting/index.html)

 ## How to View Projects